Alfresco/acs-packaging/docs/how-to/create-custom-image-using-existing-docker-image.md

 ```
 * Generate keystore and truststore required for ssl and SAML.
 Additional information can be found under [alfresco documentation](https://docs.alfresco.com/).

-* Append the content of "share-config-custom.xml" from saml-distribution to the one used in the alfresco-share docker image (We append the content to  manually because the is to big for the use of a SED command).
+* Append the content of "share-config-custom.xml" from saml-distribution to the one used in the alfresco-share docker image (We append content manually because it is to big for a SED command).

 * Add files to match the above hierarchy.